mdyao/HDR-BiTNet/README.md

 ## Video example

 ![test_set_AdobeExpress_AdobeExpress_AdobeExpress](https://github.com/mdyao/HDR-BiTNet/assets/33108887/dc5b1ebe-de24-444f-ab5e-818bed782ea4)

-This gif file is tonemapped to the SDR and compressed for visulization.
+This gif file is tone mapped to the SDR and compressed for visulization.

-You can see more comparison of SDR video and HDR video in `example/` folder.
+See more comparison of SDR video and HDR video in `example/` folder.

 :warning: **Note**: The `HDR.mp4` file is encoded to comply with the HDR10 standard.
 For the best viewing experience, please watch the video on [certified HDR displays](https://displayhdr.org/certified-products) with maximum brightness.
 (Alternatively, a Mac Book Pro can be used for convenience.)